 18. Pursuit of Passive Income ($264K/year)

-Michael Morris (from Richmond, VA, USA) started Pursuit of Passive Income about 2 years ago.
+Michael Morris (from Richmond, VA, USA) started Pursuit of Passive Income over 2 years ago.

 Hey there, I’m Michael Morris, Founder & CEO of Pursuit of Passive Income.
 We exist to help guide aspiring entrepreneurs in their quest to create passive income streams, achieve financial freedom and create a life they love.